openmove/ojp-middleware/README.md

 # OJP/OTP Middleware

-[Open API for distributed Journey Planning](https://github.com/VDVde/OJP) to [OpenTripPlanner](https://github.com/opentripplanner) Middleware as a Passive System.
+[Open API for distributed Journey Planning](https://github.com/VDVde/OJP) to [OpenTripPlanner](https://github.com/opentripplanner) Middleware as a OJP Passive System.

 The project is structured as a Monorepo that implements Docker microservices.